-From the Project Managers to the Developers to the User Experience Designers and Visual Designers.
-We all have a stake in design.
+Web design in Denver, Colorado requires a complete team, from the Project Managers to the Developers to the User Experience Designers and Visual Web Designers.
+We all have a stake in the overall website design.
 Each one of us use our unique skills to design the best product.
 Code is designed and paid as much attention to as the visual design, usability and flow of the site.
 If we were to talk about design as only visual, you might see us use some of the following techniques: However, you should keep in mind that none of this is possible without UXD.

 Think of wireframes like a blue print.
 At this stage we are not decorating.
 We are trying to figure out where everything should go.
 What’s the most important content of the site?
 Where should that element or content live on the page?
 Where do we want visitors to go in the site?
 How are visitors going to move through the site?
 These are questions that we ask and try to solve during this process.